SravanthiTadakamadla/Simplified-jobportal-data/README.md

 # phpMyAdmin
-Obtaining records of PHP Mysql database with XAMPP and displaying results using Bootstrap Tabs along with html , css with responsive Video Header.
+Obtaining records of PHP Mysql database with XAMPP and displaying results using Bootstrap Tabs along with HTML , CSS with responsive Video Header.